 Control Circulation Dry House Building 220

-The Control Circulation Dry House dried the remaining solvent out of the powder before it went to the blending tower, where it would be blended to achieve a set burn rate.
+The Control Circulation Dry House at IOW No. 1 dried the remaining solvent out of the powder before it went to the blending tower, where it would be blended to achieve a set burn rate.

 Cotton Dry House Building 104

-The Cotton Dry House is where cotton linters, or short fibers that cling to cottonseeds after the first ginning was delivered in 150-pound bales or wood pulp delivered in rolls of 700 pounds, where they were shredded.
-They were then pretreated in large ovens to reduce the moisture to less than 1% before being blown in ducts to the Nitrating House.
+The Cotton Dry House at IOW No. 1 was where cotton linters (short fibers that cling to cottonseeds after the first ginning) was delivered in 150-pound bales or wood pulp was delivered in rolls of 700 pounds and subsequently shredded.
+34 They were then pretreated in large ovens to reduce the moisture to less than 1% before being blown in ducts to the Nitrating House.